-is an easy and popular route to one of the finest panoramic overlooks anywhere in the Southwest; right at the southern tip of the
+is an easy and popular route to one of the finest panoramic overlooks anywhere in the Southwest; right at the southern tip of the Island in the Sky

 plateau (Grand View Point), the views encompass many miles of the Green and Colorado river canyons, vast areas of red rock cliffs and ravines at either side, and distant mountain ranges on the horizon.
-Like other nearby viewpoints the scenery, although spectacular at any time, is best near sunset, especially to the east, where a group of spires and thin ridges (
+Like other nearby viewpoints the scenery, although spectacular at any time, is best near sunset, especially to the east, where a group of spires and thin ridges (Monument Basin

 ) cast long shadows over the surrounding deep red cliffs.
 Of incidental interest along the trail are several narrow, very deep cracks in the bedrock, which inside create pretty reflected light effects, similar to a slot canyon.